Canadian Tire Financial Services: History

 In 1968, Canadian Tire purchased Midland Shoppers Credit Limited, a small company founded in 1961 to provide third-party credit processing for local retailers in the Niagara Region.
 After its acquisition, the company was renamed "Canadian Tire Acceptance Limited (CTAL)", and later "Canadian Tire Financial Services Limited".

 Canadian Tire Bank (CTB), a Schedule 1 (domestic, deposit-taking) bank under the Bank Act, was founded in 2003 and took over financial services that had been provided by CTFS.
-In addition to MasterCard credit card services, Canadian Tire Bank also launched high interest savings accounts, tax-free savings accounts, and GIC products.
+In addition to Mastercard credit card services, Canadian Tire Bank also launched high interest savings accounts, tax-free savings accounts, and GIC products.

 In 2014, Scotiabank signed a deal to buy a 20 percent stake in Canadian Tire's financial services business, which includes Canadian Tire Bank, for $500 million in cash as part of a strategic partnership between the two companies under which Scotiabank was also permitted to buy up to an additional 30% (or sell back to Canadian Tire its 20% stake) at the then fair market value within 10 years.

 In 2023, Canadian Tire repurchased the 20 percent stake that Scotiabank had owned for $895 million, restoring its ownership to 100%.

-MasterCard
+Mastercard

-In 1995, the bank issued the Canadian Tire Options MasterCard nationally with a reward program for purchases of products from Canadian Tire and, later, launched its Gas Advantage MasterCard product whereby the cardholder earned a tiered discount of 2–10¢ (in Canadian currency) per litre on gasoline purchases from Canadian Tire based on the previous month's gas purchases.
+In 1995, the bank issued the Canadian Tire Options Mastercard nationally with a reward program for purchases of products from Canadian Tire and, later, launched its Gas Advantage Mastercard product whereby the cardholder earned a tiered discount of 2–10¢ (in Canadian currency) per litre on gasoline purchases from Canadian Tire based on the previous month's gas purchases.
 In 2008, it embedded the card with Mastercard's PayPass "tap-and-go" technology.
-These cards continue to be offered by Canadian Tire Bank.
+These cards are no longer issued by the Canadian Tire Bank; however, the Gas Advantage Mastercard continues to be honoured for discount at Canadian Tire gas stations, and Canadian Tire Bank continues to reissue the card to existing cardholders.